tini2p/tini2p/README.md

 - [x] HKDF key derivation
 - [x] SipHash obfuscation
 - [x] AES key generation, CBC-256 en/decryption
-- [ ] Ed25519ph key generation, signing/verification (via libsodium)
+- [ ] Ed25519ph key generation, signing/verification
 - [ ] Ecies-X25519-AEAD-Ratchet-[HKDF-HMAC-Sha256 / HKDF-Blake2b]
-  - [x] Basic implementation
+  - [x] Basic experimental implementation
   - full implementation pending on finalized [Proposal 144](https://geti2p.net/spec/proposals/144-ecies-x25519-aead-ratchet)
 - [ ] RedDSA key generation, signing/verification
 - [ ] XEdDSA key generation, signing/verification

+Only one of Ed25519ph or RedDSA need to be implemented for reseed signature processing.

+Since RedDSA may also be needed for key blinding, Ed25519ph may be extraneous and unwanted.
+Ed25519ph has the advantange of standardization, so TBD.

 Global components:

 - [ ] Logging
 - [ ] Storage: LMDB (AddressBook, NetDb storage)

-Only one of Ed25519ph or RedDSA need to be implemented for reseed signature processing.

-Since RedDSA may also be needed for key blinding, Ed25519ph may be extraneous and unwanted.

 ### Donate

-For those beautiful spirits that want to support the cause:
+For those beautiful beings that want to support the cause:

 XMR: